Megan Rapinoe says she'll retire after the NWSL season and her 4th World Cup

 Megan Rapinoe says she’ll retire after the NWSL season and her 4th World Cup

-Rapinoe, 38, announced Saturday her fourth World Cup at the end of the month will be her last and she’ll officially retire with the OL Reign at the end of the National Women’s Soccer League season.
+Rapinoe, 38, announced Saturday her fourth World Cup will be her last and she’ll officially retire with the OL Reign at the end of the National Women’s Soccer League season.

-She made the announcement on Twitter, saying she “never could have imagined the ways in which soccer would shape & change my life forever.”

-“It is with a deep sense of peace & gratitude that I have decided this will be my final season playing this beautiful game,” Rapinoe said.

 At the 2019 World Cup in France, Rapinoe scored six goals over the course of the tournament, including a penalty in a 2-0 victory over the Netherlands in the final.
 She also finished with three assists and claimed the Golden Boot and the Golden Ball for the best overall player.
 Rapinoe also took home the Ballon d’Or and the Best FIFA Women’s Player awards — the game’s top individual honors — for her play in 2019.